 The younger generations are caught in the middle.
-For the native Estonians the world has opened and the future has begun.
-For those with a different background the search for a new identity is more difficult and prospects are not so clear.
+For the native Estonians, the world has opened and the future has begun.
+For those with a different background, the search for a new identity is more difficult and prospects are not so clear.

-Nastdya is sixteen now and lives in Narva.
+Nastya is sixteen now and lives in Narva.
 She attends a Russian school and visits her mother’s friend in Paldinski, not far from Tallinn where I meet her.
 She speaks a little Estonian and often she is told not to speak Russian by ethnic Estonians.
-Though she actually understands this it is upleasant to be confronted with daily.
-She definitely feels russian (I write this not with a capital as it defines a group here, not a nationality) but also realizes she lives in a new country.
-Both her parents both are originally come from somewhere in the old empire.
+Though she actually understands this it is unpleasant to be confronted with daily.
+She definitely feels Russian (I write this not with capital as it defines a group here, not a nationality) but also realizes she lives in a new country.
+Both her parents are originally come from somewhere in the old empire.
 It is confusing she tells me in quite passable English, the new lingua franca that has been adopted by many also in Estonia.
 I was told there is even a term for it: Estenglish as often words lack in their native language and some English is thrown into the conversation.

 I ask some clearly Estonian looking teenagers nearby if they speak Russian.
 They tell me: No not really, we have to learn it at school.
 We live in Estonia so we understand it is handy to know but we have mixed feelings about it knowing our past.
-The russian Estonians are ok but that does not mean we have to know the language.
+The Russian Estonians are ok but that does not mean we have to know the language.

 The organization committee is well aware of the difficulties of the Russian speaking minority.
-They tell me there are many broken families, often the women stayed here while the husbands where sent elsewhere by the military.
+They tell me there are many broken families, often the women stayed here while the husbands were sent elsewhere by the military.
 A heartbreaking choice at that time with bitter consequences.
 I ask them if someone would be willing to speak about it but they say this is difficult and most prefer not to speak too much about the past.
-I may be back, better prepared and have some interviews, now the time is too short.
-Broken families seem to me also a feature of the former East countries.
+I may be back, better prepared, and have some interviews, now the time is too short.
+Broken families seem to be also a feature of the former East countries.